ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/a-f/cluster.rst

 -----------------

 In a Kamanja environment,
-a cluster is a group of one or more Kamanja nodes that work together on the same task;
+a cluster is a group of one or more Kamanja :ref:`nodes<node-term>` that work together on the same task;
 typically, clusters do not overlap.